 Partnership in Canada

 A business partnership consists of two or more legal entities pooling their resources to operate a shared business.
 The "legal entities" that form the partnership may be individuals, corporations, trusts, or partnerships.

 Types of Partnership in Canada

 This is a partnership consisting of one or more general partners who have unlimited liability, and one or more limited partners who have limited liability, depending upon their contribution to the partnership.
 For liability reasons, limited partnerships are often set up with a corporation as the general partner and two or more individuals as limited partners.

 LLPs are available in all provinces in Canada.
 However, LLPs are governed by provincial legislation, and the protection provided differs from province to province.
-Here are the links to Partnership Acts in each province:
+Here are the links to partnership acts in each province:

-Other provinces, such as B.C. and Ontario, provide full shield protection, which protects the partner from all claims against the partnership, whether contractual or through the malfeasance of other partners.
+Other provinces, such as B.C. and Ontario, provide full-shield protection, which protects the partner from all claims against the partnership, whether contractual or through the malfeasance of other partners.
 Partners are still liable for their own wrongful acts.

 The Tax Treatment of Canadian Partnerships